Rankings by Classement Décideurs 2015 and 2016

 - Trademarks, designs and models: outstanding practitioner

-LEGRAND LESAGE-CATEL GAULTIER law firm rankings by Classement Décideurs in 2015:
+LEGRAND LESAGE-CATEL law firm rankings by Classement Décideurs in 2015:

 - Law of the Art Market: world class